 Satisfactory academic progress is checked at the end of each spring semester.
 Students failing to meet the standard are placed on either financial aid probation or financial aid suspension, depending on the specific program financial aid policy, beginning with the summer term.
 Students placed on financial aid suspension are ineligible to receive any federal student aid funds.

-Students who fail to maintain satisfactory academic progress may submit an appeal online to the Office of Financial Aid citing any special or mitigating circumstances they believe should be considered.
+Students who fail to maintain satisfactory academic progress may submit an appeal online to the Office of Student Financial Services citing any special or mitigating circumstances they believe should be considered.
 Students submitting successful appeals are placed on financial aid probation and allowed to receive federal student aid for one semester.
 Each successful appeal includes academic requirements that must be met to receive aid beyond the one semester.
 Students denied aid for failure to meet these satisfactory academic progress requirements may re-establish eligibility once they meet the requirements.
 The decision of the appeals committee is final.

 Click here for specific information regarding Satisfactory Academic Progress for undergraduate, professional and graduate students.

 Some programs require that students be enrolled full time (12 hours for undergraduates, and 9 hours for graduate students).
 Other programs require half-time enrollment (6 hours for undergraduates, and 5 hours for graduate students.
 Undergraduates receiving Pell Grants must enroll for 12 or more hours to receive their full entitlements.
 Pell Grant awards are prorated for less than full-time enrollment.
 Undergraduates receiving MTAG are required to be enrolled for 12 or more hours.
 Course-load requirements are outlined in the Notification of Financial Aid.